vseelanki/vseelanki.github.io/_pages/about.md

 [Indian Institute of Technology (IIT) Delhi](https://home.iitd.ac.in/) in 2022, where I studied biophysical variability in the north Indian Ocean using coupled physical–biogeochemical models, under the supervision of Prof. Vimlesh Pant.
-My doctoral work examined how large-scale climate modes — including the **Indian Ocean Dipole** and **El Niño** — modulate primary productivity, phytoplankton blooms, and upper-ocean biogeochemistry across the **Arabian Sea** and **Bay of Bengal**.
+My doctoral work examined how large-scale climate modes, including the **Indian Ocean Dipole** and **El Niño** modulate primary productivity, phytoplankton blooms, and upper-ocean biogeochemistry across the **Arabian Sea** and **Bay of Bengal**.
 Prior to my PhD, I was a Junior Research Fellow at the [Indian Institute of Science (IISc)](https://www.iisc.ac.in/), Bangalore,